 In the past decade, the arrival of internet-based peer-to-peer foreign currency exchange platforms has really shaken up the market.

 These platforms are generally much cheaper than the service offered by banks, mainly because they use the real, mid-market exchange rate, and charge very low fees.
-In 2019, the UK’s Daily Telegraph reported that the exchange rates used by P2P platforms were on average 4% cheaper than those used by banks.
+According to Investopedia, the exchange rates used by P2P platforms had average savings on international transfers of between 75% and 90%.

 Importantly, these companies also offer a strong level of security, with every responsible P2P platform operating in the UK being authorised and regulated by the Financial Conduct Authority (FCA).